reshmabidikar/slate/source/includes/_account.md

 ```python
 no content
 ```
-**Requst Body**
+**Request Body**

 A JSON string representing a list of custom fields to substitute for the existing ones.
-Note that the field name and object type cannot be modified ,only the field value can be modified.
+Although the `field name` and `object type` can be specified in the request body, these cannot be modified, only the field value can be modified.

 **Query Parameters**